NetworkManager/NetworkManager/CONTRIBUTING.md

 * Declare each variable on a separate line:
   - BAD: `int i, j;`

-* 80-cols is a guideline, don't make the code uncomfortable in order to fit in less than 80 cols.

 * Constants are CAPS_WITH_UNDERSCORES and use the preprocessor.
   - GOOD: `#define MY_CONSTANT 42`
   - BAD:  `static const unsigned myConstant = 42;`